matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

     and appended when testing the condition.
 If this is not present, it should match everything if the specific key is present.

+`key` and `pattern` have exactly the same meaning as in `event_match` conditions, the wording is taken from the current spec.
+The wording of that is currently debated in https://github.com/matrix-org/matrix-doc/issues/2637 and this MSC just follows whatever the spec does for `event_match`.

 `key` and `pattern` are optional to allow you to enable or suppress all notifications for a specific event type.
 For example one could suppress notifications for all events in